-We do not recommend using a WordPress plugin to check broken links because they can be a big drag on your site’s performance.
-From a performance perspective, it’s much better to off-load these duties to a separate tool via any one of the methods above.
+More often than not, we do not recommend using a plugin to check broken links because they can be a big drag on your site’s performance.
+From a performance perspective, it’s much better to offload these duties to a separate tool via any one of the methods above.

-Get Rid of Broken Links on Your WordPress Site
+Get Rid of Broken Links on Your Site

-For the most performance-friendly way how to find broken links in WordPress, we recommend using an off-site solution.
+For the most performance-friendly way how to find broken links, we recommend using an off-site solution.
 Good options are: